• Skip to primary navigation

 Originally published April 13, 2013.
 Updated June 2, 2021 with several new photos and some clarifying details added to the recipe.
 The same delicious recipe!

-Filed Under: All Recipes, Entertaining, Europe, Italy, Lunch and Brunch, Quick and Easy, Salads, Side Dish, Vegetarian
+Filed Under: All Recipes, Entertaining, Europe, Italian Recipes, Lunch and Brunch, Quick and Easy, Salads, Side Dish, Thanksgiving Recipes, Vegetarian

 Reader Interactions